By Kelly Dent

 Additional paths are available for machine learning, storage, media services, specialty exams, and APN Partners.

-Here are just three reasons why getting AWS certified is worth the investment, both in terms of your time and money.
+Here are three more benefits of AWS certifications that prove getting AWS certified is worth the investment, both in terms of your time and money.

 Upload your resume and our expert AWS recruiters will find the right job for you.